How can you find feathers in the ocean?

 - Echinoderms include the star fish, sea urchins, sand dollars, and feather stars.

 - Echinoderms are found in many different ocean environments, but most are found in reefs.

 Use the resources below to answer the questions that follow.

-- What is the difference between a sea lilies and feather star?
+- What is the difference between sea lilies and feather stars?

 - Some crinoids can be seen at night in shallow tropical waters, but where have they been found to be most abundant?

 Explore More II

 - Brittle Star Food Fight at http://www.youtube.com/watch?v=Myhp8ifW6ig (1:59)

 - What kind of feeding behavior are these brittle stars displaying?